 If you're using a slow-release rose fertilizer, you may only have to make one application at the beginning of the growing season.
 If you're using an organic rose fertilizer, you may need to make monthly applications during the growing season so that your Lady Banks plant receives the nutrients it needs to bloom to its potential the following spring.

 Pruning Needs and Potential Problems

-With canes that can reach 50 feet in length, pruning a Lady Banks rose is a must unless you have the perfect spot for it to run rampant.
+With canes that can reach 50 feet in length, a Lady Banks rose absolutely requires pruning unless your garden includes a perfect spot for it to run rampant.
 Because this rose blooms only once a year in spring, timing your pruning is essential to make sure you don't remove developing flower buds.
-Wait until after it's finished flowering in spring to trim back its long canes and avoid pruning after July.
+Wait until after it's finished flowering in spring to prune its long canes.
+Avoid pruning after July.
 Sterilize your pruners by wiping the blades with 70 to 100 percent alcohol before each cut.

-Unlike many types of roses, Lady Banks suffers from virtually none of the diseases that typically plague many roses.
+Unlike many types of roses, Lady Banks doesn't suffer from any of the diseases that typically plague many roses.
 It may succumb to fungal root rot if the roots remain in waterlogged soil for extended periods, which is why well-draining soil is important to this plant's healthy growth.